Understanding Hair Loss

 This inherited disorder causes a sensitivity in a class of hormones called androgens, which also include testosterone, which causes your hair follicles to shrink.
 This, in turn, produces thinner hair, and eventually none at all.
 While men develop bald spots on the forehead area, or on the top of the head, women are often faced with thinning hair on top of the head.

 Age: As we grow older, our hair tends to break far more easily, and our hair follicles do not grow as much hair to replace the loss.

-Mental, emotional or physical stress: Recent surgery, illness or high fever can also cause heavy hair loss.
+Mental, emotional or physical stress: Recent surgery, illness or high fever can also cause substantial hair loss.
 In most cases, though, your hair will grow back after a few months.

-Hair styling & products: Styles that result in your hair being pulled back too tightly can result in hair loss.
+Hair styling & products: Styles that result in your hair being pulled back too tightly can lead to hair loss.